cgreenblatt/flash-cards/README.md

 ## Intro

 Flash Cards is an app for creating decks of flash cards.
+It runs on the ios Simulator.

 ## Downloading